My 5 Most Epic Ultra Fails

 Grindstone 100: Hanging On To Hope

-It wasn't a normal 100 for me ...if there is such a thing as a normal 100.
+The last time I ran over 10 miles was at Grindstone 100.
+The race was back in October, over 5 months ago.
+My 6th hundred wasn’t a normal one for me …if there is such a thing as a normal 100.
 Most hundreds hurt in more ways than one.
-But this one-- it was pure mental, emotional, and physical hell for reasons I could not have foreseen...
+But this one– it was pure mental, emotional, and physical hell for reasons I could not have foreseen… Continue reading “Grindstone 100: Hanging On To Hope”

 The Pistol Vendetta